 Playground Renovation Fund

 Playgrounds serve an essential role in the social, emotional, cognitive, and physical well-being of children during the early childhood years.
 It is a natural tool for children to develop resiliency as they learn to cooperate, overcome challenges, and negotiate with others.
 Regular access to high quality outdoor play spaces is positively related to children’s overall health status.
-The west playground at the Child Development Laboratory building is in dire need of upgrading.
-It was last upgraded in the mid-1990s, and is quickly reaching the end of its usefulness as a positive learning environment for young children.
+At the Early Child Development Laboratory, there are two playgrounds in need of renovation.
+One space allows for our infants and toddlers to play, while the other allows for our two year old children to engage in large motor activity.
 Gifts to the playground fund will allow the CDL to create an outdoor learning environment in which both young learners (children enrolled in the CDL program) and adult learners (college students, instructors, researchers) can grow and expand their horizons together.

 Child Development Laboratory Fund